FREE UK Delivery

 Example:

-If you’re seeking ambient lighting in a hallway, the Cagney Wall Light is an excellent choice.
+If you’re looking to add ambient lighting in a hallway, the Cagney Wall Light is an excellent choice.
 With its circular wall bracket design and antique brass finish, it gently diffuses light and adds a refined touch to your foyer.

 Cagney wall light in antique brass, shown fitted above a hall console table.